Back to home page

 9. stabilizer or final rinse: stabilizes the dyes, usually has a biocide action and also contains a wetting agent to facilitate drying.

 Depending on the chemicals, several steps can be combined.
+A classic 3-baths process can be:

 Equipment